adityaTor/Twitch.TV/README.md

 # Twitch.TV
 Displays certain set of  streamers and their info.
-Built using twitch API.
+Built using twitch API, JQuery, Bootstrap.